saharvx9/flutter_clean_code_architecture/README.md

 ## get_it

-plugin for eacsy implememnt DI(dependency injection)
+plugin for easy implememnt DI(dependency injection)

 note its not pure DI this is service locator that in the background working diff from di but same result :)